-On February 5, 2007 Magellan announced the formation of a 50:50 joint ownership company with QuEst Machining & Manufacturing to launch the first independent processing facility in India to cater to the needs of the aerospace manufacturing industry.
-This facility, presently planned at 15,000 square feet, will initially focus on processes for aluminium, titanium, and stainless steel components for aero-structure and aero-engine components.
-This new facility is scheduled to open in 2008.
+On February 5, 2007 Magellan announced the formation of a 50:50 joint ownership company with QuEst Machining & Manufacturing to launch an independent processing facility in India to cater to the needs of the aerospace manufacturing industry.
+This facility, at 17,500 square feet, will initially focus on processes for aluminium, titanium, and stainless steel components for aero-structure and aero-engine components.
+This new facility opened for operations in January 2009.

-Magellan has had a record year for orders for the Corporation's proprietary products; the level of orders in 2007 surpassed \$50 million for the year.
-Orders in 2007 have included a number of modern rocket motor products that have been developed by Magellan for use as drone booster motors, air-to-ground rockets, test firing support, various aerial targets, and meteorological data gathering.
+Magellan had a record year in 2007 for orders for the Corporation's proprietary products; the level of orders in 2007 surpassed \$50 million for the year.
+Orders included a number of modern rocket motor products that have been developed by Magellan for use as drone booster motors, air-to-ground rockets, test firing support, various aerial targets, and meteorological data gathering.
 Magellan's MAC-200 small satellite bus (platform) was designed by Magellan to fill the Canadian Space Agency's requirement for a general bus to support a variety of missions and a wide range of payloads to meet the needs of the scientific community, industry, and the Government of Canada.
-Magellan is currently working on the CASSIOPE bus, the first application of the MAC-200, which is scheduled for launch in 2008.
+Magellan is currently working on the CASSIOPE bus, the first application of the MAC-200, which is scheduled for launch in 2009.
+On July 9, 2008, Magellan announced successful formal delivery acceptance of the CASSIOPE small satellite bus by McDonald, Dettwiler and Associates Ltd. of Vancouver.
+The bus completed integration and testing at Magellan's Winnipeg facilities, and is now undergoing instrument integration and spacecraft-level testing.